BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Q**: No.

 **Nm**: It’s always there to some degree.
 Sometimes it might feel clearer or more ambiguous.
-But that sense of self – the center of experience – is always there.
-Do you see it right now as we speak – the sense of self enduring on its own – somehow ambiguously lingering?
+But that sense of self—the center of experience—is always there.
+Do you see it right now as we speak—the sense of self enduring on its own—somehow ambiguously lingering?

 **Q**: To some degree.
 Accepting its allusivity is important when it comes to seeing it on its own terms.